eldstal/replacement-parts/README.md

 Please keep in mind that there are many ways to manufacture the part, and that a faithful representation of the original is the best starting point.
-If a part does not exist in the library, please add the original first and then adapt it for specific users (e.g. molding)
+If a part does not exist in the library, please add the original first and then adapt it for specific users (e.g. molding).

 ## Naming
 The directory containing a part should be named in a descriptive and (if possible) short manner.
 If official manufacturer parts numbers are known (for example, from a service manual), these should be added as a prefix.
-If multiple revisions of the same part exist (for different releases of the same console, for example), they should be given a suffix "-rev05" with an order that makes sense (for example the order in which the consoles were released).
+If multiple revisions of the same part exist (for different releases of the same console, for example), they should be given a suffix on the form "-rev05" with an order that makes sense (for example the order in which the devices were released).

 Example of a good name with a part number prefix:
 `gbc/console/38884-button.A`